-Every deduction will lower your tax bill by the amount of the deduction multiplied by your marginal tax rate.
+Each deduction lowers your tax bill by the amount of the deduction multiplied by your marginal tax rate.
 As you can see, the more allowable deductions you can take, the better.

-- Medical and dental expense records - You can deduct from your taxes any medical expenses exceeding 7.5% of your Adjusted Gross Income.
+- Medical and dental expense records - You can deduct any medical expenses exceeding 7.5% of your Adjusted Gross Income.
 This includes most procedures, prescriptions, and premiums.
+You can also deduct money you paid for Personal Protective Equipment, such as masks, hand sanitizer, and sanitizing wipes.
 Bills from providers and insurers will help you fill out your schedule A.

-- Taxes paid – There are several taxes you can deduct from your federal taxable income.
-You can deduct either state and local income or general sales taxes paid, real estate taxes, property taxes, new motor vehicle taxes, and others.
+- Taxes paid - You can deduct several taxes from your income for federal tax purposes, including state and local income or general sales taxes paid, real estate taxes, property taxes, new motor vehicle taxes, and others.
 You’ll want records of all these taxes.

 - Interest paid - You’ll want Form 1098 (provided by your bank) as a record of any mortgage interest paid during the year.
 You’re also allowed to deduct certain qualified mortgage insurance premiums, and you’ll want a record of that also.